childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 ## Short Ballot Title

-"Establishes universal state-funded food assistance program; creates EBT system for all eligible Oregon citizens"
+"Establishes universal state-funded food assistance program; creates OFAP cards restricted to authorized food items only"

 ## Summary

-This measure establishes the Oregon Food Assistance Program (OFAP), a state-funded universal program that provides monthly food benefits to all eligible Oregon residents using an Electronic Benefit Transfer (EBT) card system.
+This measure establishes the Oregon Food Assistance Program (OFAP), a state-funded universal program that provides monthly food benefits to all eligible Oregon residents using OFAP cards (restricted purchase cards).
+OFAP cards can only be used to purchase authorized food items for home consumption, including staples, raw ingredients, seeds, and food-bearing plants.
 The program operates independently of federal funding to ensure continuity during federal disruptions.
 Eligibility is universal for all United States citizens who are natural persons and full-time residents of Oregon, regardless of income.
 Benefits are determined by household size using federal Thrifty Food Plan standards, with no income-based reductions.

 ## Full Text (Proposed)